-If your SUP board has a built-in handle, carrying it is a breeze.
-Just lean the board on its rail (edge), reach for the handle and tuck the board under one arm.
-Carry your paddle with the other hand.
+Most SUP boards have a built-in handle.
+Just lean the board on its rail (edge), reach for the handle (a grip in the middle of the board) and tuck the board under one arm.
+Carry the paddle with your other hand.

-For longer distances—or if your board has no handle—you can more easily carry your paddleboard on your head.
+For longer distances—or if your board has no handle—you should carry your paddleboard on your head.
 Here's how:

-When you're learning the sport, it's best to start out in ideal conditions: flat, calm water that's free of obstacles like boats and buoys.
+When you're new to the sport, it's best to start out in flat, calm water that's free of obstacles like boats and buoys.

-Some beginners find it easier to kneel on the board rather than to stand directly upright.
+At first, you may find it easier to kneel on the board rather than to stand upright.
 Here are the steps to get you started:

 Once you're ready, stand up on the board one foot at a time.
 Place your feet where your knees were.
-You might also bring a friend to wade out about knee-deep with your board.
-Have your friend stabilize the board as you get the hang of standing on it.
+You might also bring a friend to help stabilize the board as you get the hang of standing on it.

 To maintain your balance as you stand upright on the board:

-Once you've practiced balancing on the board in flat water, it's time to take off on a paddleboarding excursion—where the real fun begins.
-Here are some pointers for trying out the basic paddleboarding stroke.
+Once you're comfortable balancing on the board in flat water, it's time to take off on a longer excursion—where the real fun begins.
+Some pointers about the basic paddleboarding stroke: